ivanrodriguezfernandez/clinic/VERTICAL_SLICING.md

 ```

 ### 3. **Easy to Scale**
-Adding new features is straightforward - just create a new feature folder with the same structure.
+Adding new features is straightforward - just create a new module folder with the same structure.

 ```
-src/features/
+src/
 ├── clinic/
 ├── patient/
 ├── sample/
-└── appointment/    # New feature - same structure
+└── appointment/    # New module - same structure
     ├── domain/
     ├── application/
     ├── infrastructure/
     ├── presentation/
-    └── __tests__/
+    └── index.ts
 ```

 ### 4. **Improved Testability**